cloudsummer/CM-Drug/README.md

 Each time you run the code, copy one of the folders to your path and set it as the working directory.
 This working directory corresponds to {work directory} in the code.

-"CM-Drug-1.R" is used to process Phase 1 data, "CM-Drug-2.R" is used to process Phase 2 data, and "CM-Drug-New.R" is used to process the 2020 data.
+"CM-Drug-New.R" is used to process the 2020 New data, "CM-Drug-1.R" is used to process Phase 1 data, "CM-Drug-2.R" is used to process Phase 2 data.

 After building the Docker image and preparing the files, you can run the code.

+### Demo

 Below is the video we created, demonstrating the code execution process using CM-Drug-New as an example.